 Whitewashing is the casting of white actors in non-white roles.
-Yellow Face is the application of make-up to imitate the appearance of an East or South East Asian Notable entries are Fu Manchu, Breakfast at Tiffany's and Charlie Chan.
-In the US, these practices were underpinned by legislation - the Motion Picture Production Code. widely known also as the Hays Code, was created in 1934 to prohibit "immoral" films, for instance, the depiction of miscegenation (e.g. interracial relationships).
+Yellow Face is the application of make-up to imitate the appearance of an East or South East Asian.
+Notable entries are Fu Manchu, Breakfast at Tiffany's and Charlie Chan.
+In the US, these practices were underpinned by legislation - the Motion Picture Production Code, widely known also as the Hays Code, was created in 1934 to prohibit "immoral" films, for instance, the depiction of miscegenation (e.g. interracial relationships).
 It would take until 1967 for anti-miscegenation to be deemed unconstitutional.
 The Havs Code12 also informed that whitewashing and yellowface, where necessary, was a legal requirement.
-Although the Code is now obsolete the practices of yellow face and whitewashing are not, and recent examples include:
+Although the Code is now obsolete the combined Asian and BESEA community together make 7.5% of the UK population - the largest ethnic group after White British, followed by Black British at 3.3%.)